hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Spreadsheet of all Documents reviewed is at T-and-B-Gaines-Shaw.xlsm.
 Of 197 documents located at /reports, 69 mention the Repertory Grid Technique.
 An EN Library of those 69 is at https://www.dropbox.com/sh/odh50wf5iapxj6t/AABeaZbFjGcvkh3c6A4T-DkXa?dl=0

-Do I need to set out how I devveloped coding schemata?
+Do I need to set out how I developed coding schemata?
 Probably not so relevant here.
 Decided to use my skeleton outline to being with.
 Then working from oldest work forwards.